 Why is terrorism so powerful and impossible to eradicate?

 It’s power comes both from the fact that anyone can commit terrorist acts with or without an army AND there is no way to stop it.
-But if that’s not scary or pessimistic enough for you, there is only one way to contain its viral nature since we cannot eradicate it.
+But if that’s not scary or pessimistic enough for you, I feel that there is only one way to contain its viral nature since we cannot eradicate it.

 In essence, terrorism is a choice.
 And choice is a freedom we fought for and cherish daily.
 Terrorism is also driven by an emotional act – one that gives the terrorist a reason or reason for their actions.
 Ironically, the ‘reasons’ for these acts are the key to stopping them.